-Safe and effective for all skin types, the 30-minute $250 treatment would result in the following benefits, according to Skin Laundry's esthetician assured me: a significant reduction in brown spots and unwanted pigmentation (which, unfortunately, pops up on my skin every summer), reduced photodamage with a more even tone, fewer keratoses, better overall skin hydration, and improved texture.
+Safe and effective for all skin types, the 30-minute $250 treatment would result in the following benefits, according to Skin Laundry's esthetician: a significant reduction in brown spots and unwanted pigmentation (which, unfortunately, pops up on my skin every summer), reduced photodamage with a more even tone, fewer keratoses, better overall skin hydration, and improved texture.
 Then, with repeat treatments, a decrease in depth and length of fine lines and wrinkles and an improvement in pore size.

 How to Prepare for a Fractional Laser Facial

-Not much needs to be done in terms of preparation (though, if you're using any strong topical treatments, such as a retinoid, it's a good idea to limit your use the week before the fractional treatment, to avoid excess redness).
+Not much needs to be done in terms of preparation (though, if you're using any strong topical treatments, such as a retinoid, it's a good idea to limit your use the week before the fractional treatment, to try to avoid excess redness).
 Otherwise, just show up to your appointment with a clean, dry face.

 Fractionated lasers produce thousands of "tiny, but full skin-thickness microscopic zones or 'drilled holes' invisible to the naked eye that cause collagen to regrow in treated areas," says Jegasothy.
 It certainly sounds painful, but only requires a topical anesthetic—or none at all, if it's a particularly mild treatment.

 What to Expect from a Fractional Laser Facial